 Walking through the fragrant gardens you can breathe in scents of lemon, rosemary and lavender.
-Big white parasols offer respite from the sun beside the outdoor pool and a bathing platform invites you to plunge right in to the big blue sea.
-An inhouse spa also offers the delights of a sauna, whirlpool bath, and signature Energy Clinic treatments.
+Big white parasols offer respite from the sun beside the outdoor pool and a bathing platform invites you to plunge right into the big blue sea.
+Like few other luxury hotels in Dubrovnik, an inhouse spa also offers the delights of a sauna, whirlpool bath, and signature Energy Clinic treatments.

-The service is impeccable and with only 13 rooms you can be sure that this place has the personal touch in every nook and cranny.
-The concierge can arrange yacht trips down to Split, silver service dinners, and special tours and tickets to help you make the most of your stay.
+The service is impeccable and with only 13 rooms you can be sure that this place has a personal touch in every nook and cranny.
+The concierge can arrange yacht trips down to Split, silver service dinners and special tours and tickets to help you make the most of your stay.
 The terraced gardens spill over with fresh flowers and the stone steps leading down to the sea ensure a morning swim is always on the cards.
-Guests can also enjoy free access to the pool and spa at the neighboring Villa Argentina.
+Lounging is easy at many hotels in Dubrovnik, and here, guests can also enjoy free access to the pool and spa at the neighboring Villa Argentina.

 Being only a stone’s throw from the ancient and infamous walls of Dubrovnik makes the Hotel Excelsior a sophisticated option for those seeking a historic stay in the heart of the Old Town.
 The Excelsior has held onto its five-star status thanks to its highly prestigious former guests like Queen Elizabeth II and Francis Ford Coppola.
 The hotel is certainly special with its private beach, three restaurants, and gentle quiet gardens.